The Mists of Avalon (miniseries): Part IV: Mordred is born

 Morgause concocts a potion to help Morgaine abort her pregnancy.
 Viviane stops Morgaine before she can drink it.
 Morgause warns Morgaine to never be Viviane's pawn.
 Morgaine is furious with Viviane for letting this abomination happen: a bastard child fathered by her own brother.
 Viviane wants this baby to be Arthur's heir, whose pagan roots would make him the greatest ruler Britain has ever seen.
 Morgaine renounces Viviane and Avalon, and moves to Orkney with Morgause.
 In the middle of winter, Morgaine gives birth to a son, Mordred.
 Morgause is advised by her husband, Lot, to kill the child.
 Indeed, Morgause has ample opportunity to kill him, as Morgaine is unconscious due to a fever she develops after childbirth.
 She sets Mordred in front of a cold open window.
 Morgaine suddenly calls out in her fever that Arthur is the father.
 Morgause gets a new idea and saves the baby and takes him to be nursed.
 She tells her husband that she will tutor and raise Mordred so the boy will have her influence.
-She even nurses Mordred for the first time herself.
+She also breastfeeds Mordred for the first time herself.